code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/regional-partner/playbook/data.md

 1. Each Regional Partner organization is provided with one partner account.
 	* If multiple people in your organization need to access the data, we encourage you to set up your account with a password that can be shared within your organization.
-2. Email your Regional Partner if you have not been set up with an account.
+2. Email your Regional Manager if you have not been set up with an account.
 	* Once your account has been set up, you will receive an email from Tableau with instructions on how to access your Tableau account, including setting up your password.
 	* The email will say “You’ve been invited to Tableau Online”
 	* There will be an orange button prompting you to sign up for the first time and set up your password.